dbluhm/indy-hipe/text/connection-protocol/README.md

 #### Invitation Processing

-When they _invitee_ receives the invitation URL, there are two possible user flows that depend on the SSI preparedness of the individual.
+When the _invitee_ receives the invitation URL, there are two possible user flows that depend on the SSI preparedness of the individual.
 If the individual is new to the SSI universe, they will likely load the URL in a browser.
 The resulting page will contain instructions on how to get started by installing software or a mobile app.
 That install flow will transfer the invitation message to the newly installed software.
 A user that already has those steps accomplished will have the URL received by software directly.
-That sofware can read the invitation message directly out of the `c_i` query parameter, without loading the URL.
+That software can read the invitation message directly out of the `c_i` query parameter, without loading the URL.

 If they _invitee_ wants to accept the connection invitation, they will use the information present